Information-theoretic convergence of extreme values to the Gumbel distribution: von Mises representation and convergence in relative entropy

 which value may be of independent interest.
 Using the fact that $H_n = \log n + \gamma + 1/(2n) + O(1/n^2)$, we can deduce that $H(N_n) = 1 + \gamma - 1/(2n) + O(1/n^2)$.
 In the spirit of \cite{johnson5} and other papers, it may be of interest to ask under what conditions the convergence in Corollary \ref{cor:ent} is at rate $O(1/n)$ in this way. \end{remark}

-Theorem \ref{thm:main} shows that convergence in relative entropy occurs for a range of random variables that are `approximately exponential' in some sense.
-However, observe that the Gnedenko example $g(u) = (1-u)^2$ from Example \ref{ex:test} does not satisfy Condition \ref{cond:main2}.\ref{it:tail}, so Theorem \ref{thm:main} cannot be directly applied in this case.
-However, it is possible to deduce convergence in relative entropy in this example too, using a relatively simple adaption of the argument.
+Theorem \ref{thm:main} shows that convergence in relative entropy occurs for a range of random variables that are `well behaved' in some sense.
+However, observe that the Gnedenko example $g(u) = (1-u)^2$ from Example \ref{ex:test} does not satisfy Condition \ref{cond:main2}.\ref{it:tail2}, so Theorem \ref{thm:main} cannot be directly applied in this case.
+However, it is possible to deduce convergence in relative entropy in this example too, using a relatively simple adaption of the argument to a class of random variables with finite $x_0$ such that the following replacement for Condition \ref{cond:main2}.\ref{it:tail2} holds: